 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
 The Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
+The Board noted that, although one's service is generally characterized at the time of discharge based on performance and conduct throughout the entire enlistment, the conduct or performance of duty reflected by only a single incident of misconduct may provide the underlying basis for discharge characterization.
+Finally, there is no precedent within this Board's review, for minimizing the "one-time" isolated incident.
+As with each case before the Board, the seriousness of a single act must be judged on its own merit, it can neither be excused nor extenuated solely on its isolation.

-Further, the Board considered the likely negative impact your conduct had on the good order and discipline of your unit.
-As a result, the Board concluded significant negative aspects of your active service outweigh the positive aspects and continues to warrant a General (Under Honorable Conditions) characterization.
-While the Board commends your post-discharge accomplishments, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
+While the Board carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.

 You are entitled to have the Board reconsider its decision upon the submission of new matters, which will require you to complete and submit a new DD Form 149.
 New matters are those not previously presented to or considered by the Board.
-In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
+In this regard, it is important to keep in mind that a presumption of regularity is attached to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.